King's Official Birthday: Australia

-Australian states and territories observe the King's Birthday on the second Monday in June, except in Western Australia and Queensland.
+Most Australian states and territories observe the King's Birthday on the second Monday in June, except in Western Australia and Queensland.

 As Western Australia celebrates Western Australia Day (formerly known as Foundation Day) on the first Monday in June, the governor of Western Australia each year proclaims the day on which the state will observe the King's Birthday, based on school terms and the Perth Royal Show.
 There is no firm rule to determine this date, though it is usually the last Monday of September or the first Monday of October.
 Some regional areas of Western Australia celebrate the King's Birthday public holiday on alternative days for locally significant dates or events.
+In 2025, a bill was tabled that proposed shifting the date of the holiday to the second Monday in June in order to align with other states; if the legislation passes the new date will not come into effect until 2028.

 In 2012, Queensland celebrated the holiday in October, as the June holiday was reserved to mark Elizabeth II's Diamond Jubilee as Queen of Australia, after which the holiday then for three years reverted to its traditional date in line with the other eastern Australian states.
 However, starting in 2016, Queensland celebrates the holiday on the first Monday of October.

 Norfolk Island celebrates Bounty Day on 8 June, so King's Birthday is held on the Monday after the second Saturday in June.
 Christmas Island has other holidays and does not hold a King's Birthday holiday at all.

 The day has been celebrated since 1788, when Governor Arthur Phillip declared a holiday to mark the birthday of the king of Great Britain.
 Until 1936, it was held on the actual birthday of the monarch, but, after King George V died, it was decided to keep the date on the second Monday in June.
 This has more evenly spaced out public holidays throughout the year.
 While George V's successor, Edward VIII, also celebrated his birthday in June, the three sovereigns since have not: George VI's birthday was in December, very close to public holidays for Christmas, Boxing Day, and New Years; Elizabeth II's birthday fell shortly after holidays for Good Friday and Easter and very close to ANZAC Day, while Charles III's birthday is in November, shortly after Remembrance Day.

 The King's Birthday weekend and Empire Day (24 May) were the traditional times for public fireworks displays in Australia.
 The sale of fireworks to the public was banned in various states through the 1980s and by the Australian Capital Territory on 24 August 2009.
 Only Tasmania and the Northern Territory allow the sale of fireworks to the public.
-The King's Birthday Honours List, in which new members of the Order of Australia and other Australian honours are named, is released around the date of the King's Birthday.
+The King's Birthday Honours List, in which new members of the Order of Australia and other Australian honours are named, is released around the date of the King's Birthday weekend each June.